RoboCore/XBee_API/README.txt

         (but can be changed by undefining
         USE_POINTER_LIST in <Memory.h>)

+  NOTE: for Arduino Uno or Duamilanove, use v_1.1 because
+        of SoftwareSerial library.
+For Mega & shield from RoboCore, use v_1.2 (with a regular shield use v_1.1)
-  NOTE: not compatible with previous versions of
+        # v_1.1 not compatible with previous versions of
-        Arduino because of the SoftwareSerial library
+        Arduino (only 1.0.1 and later) because of the SoftwareSerial library

+  NOTE: the API operation of the master isn't set to
+	use escape characters, because at this moment none of the escape characters will be sent to the slave (messagens include addresses and
+	set/unset IO, so uses just numbers and letters)